 With TravelPass, you can call within the country you’re visiting and you can call back to the US.
 When using TravelPass feature at $10.00 per day it will cover calls back to the U.S and calls to local numbers in the country you are in.
 BUT if calling from Switzerland to Italy long distance rates will apply which are $1.49 per minute to Landlines and $1.69 per minute to Mobiles.

-Our recommendation is NOT to use your cellphone to make any calls when travelling – eSIMplanet suggest using a VOIP program like Skype or Google Voice.
+Our recommendation is NOT to use your cellphone to make any phone calls when travelling – eSIMplanet suggest using a VOIP program like Skype or Google Voice.
 It’ll cost you 1c a minute vs the $1.50 or more your carrier wants to charge you.
+Of course it’s better to call using apps like WhatsApp or FaceTime directly.

 Appears to be free.